Posts

 Artificial intelligence (AI) is already a concrete reality at ISICO, where it is actively used in daily clinical practice, as a research tool in studies published in scientific journals, and as part of the European PREPARE project, in which our institute is a partner.
 AI is fundamentally transforming the work of rehabilitation professionals, opening up new possibilities in early diagnosis, patient monitoring, treatment personalisation, and therapeutic education.

 The potential of AI is immense.
-In a context where the volume of clinical, instrumental and functional data is growing exponentially, intelligent algorithms allow for the rapid and efficient analysis of this information, turning it into tangible support for clinical decision-making.
+In a context where the volume of clinical, instrumental and functional data is growing exponentially, intelligent algorithms enable the rapid and efficient analysis of this information, turning it into tangible support for clinical decision-making.

-In recent years, research on AI in the medical field has accelerated dramatically.
+In recent years, research on AI in the medical field has experienced a dramatic acceleration.
 Between 2022 and 2023 alone, funding in this sector increased eightfold, reaching $25 billion.
 Applications range from imaging diagnostics and outcome prediction to motor rehabilitation support and functional assessment.

 ISICO has contributed to this evolution.
 One example is a 2023 study on the use of AI to improve scoliosis screening.
 The team developed an algorithm capable of combining multiple variables (ATR, age, sex, BMI, family history, prominence height, curve location) to detect the condition early — going beyond the limitations of traditional tools like the scoliometer.